-Iluka also maintains an online Gift Entertainment and Other Benefits Register in which all employees are required to complete and retain as a record for the receipt of any entertainment, gifts or other benefits offered/received or given/ declined.
+- Gift Entertainment and Other Benefits Register where all employees are required to complete and retain as a record for the receipt of any entertainment, gifts or other benefits offered/received or given/declined; and - Charitable Donations and Sponsorship Register where all employees are required to complete and retain as a record any charitable donations or sponsorships given and the approval obtained.

 It is mandatory for the majority of employees to complete online training once every two years and within the first month of their probationary period.
-The online training is supplemented with annual face to face training for those employees who due to their location or roles are more likely to be at a higher risk of being exposed to bribes.
+The online training is supplemented with annual face to face training for those employees who, due to their location or roles, are more likely to be at a higher risk of being exposed to bribes.